In a nut shell - Overlock was an error catching and debugging tool for distributed systems, particuarly IoT systems.

-In circa October 2017, I had spent a few months scratching my head about different ways in which our expertise and IoT platform, when a completely different problem struck me - just how hard it is to debug IoT systems in production.
+In circa October 2017, I had spent a few months scratching my head about different ways in which we could use our expertise and IoT platform, when a completely different problem struck me - just how hard it is to debug IoT systems in production.
 This was something we knew all too well from several of our projects.

 The business problem